jlinoff/pam/README.md

 This is the oldest surviving effort.
-It was implemented using Rust and javascript and was funded by my employer at that time (eSentire, Inc.) for a hackweek project.
+It was implemented using Rust and javascript and was funded by my employer at that time (eSentire, Inc.) for a hack week project.
 The UI and the implementation are quite complex.

 The acronym stands for Quantum Safe Password Manager.
 An ambitious name to say the least.